• Skip to primary navigation

 Is there anything better than the classic combination of peanut butter and banana?
 Although I’m not sure about the addition of bacon, it turns out Elvis was onto something with his ever-famous peanut butter banana sandwiches.
 I mean, helloooo deliciousness!

 Made famous by the rock star, the combo has been a classic ever since, and for good reason.
-Whether it’s peanut butter banana oatmeal or these peanut butter banana muffins, I’m always on board.
 Or if you’re just in it for the peanut butter and looking for something peanut flavored and savory, this African peanut soup is divine and I could slather this peanut sauce on just about anything.

 That said, these gluten free peanut butter banana muffins are pretty darn delightful.
 Naturally gluten free, they’re made with a base of ground-up oats and simple, all-natural ingredients.
 That means they’re easy to make, and good for you, too.
 Just the way I like it!